Logo

 43.

-From 2004 until 2021, during all appearances on the late night comedy shows hosted by comedian Conan O'Brien, when promoting his projects Paul Rudd would explain the clip that is about to be shown, but would then throw to a clip from the 1988 movie Mac and Me instead.
+From 2004 until 2021, during all appearances on the late night comedy shows hosted by comedian Conan O'Brien, when promoting his projects Paul Rudd would explain the clip that is about to be shown, but would instead show a clip from the 1988 movie Mac and Me.

 44.